I seriously underestimated the Everest Base Camp trek difficulty.

 What’s this “Khumbu Cough” you may ask?

-Well, due to many factors, including the dust, high altitude, and low humidity, your throat will start to act up and you’ll be coughing non-stop when trekking near the Khumbu Valley on your way to base camp.
+Well, due to many factors, including the dust, high altitude, and low humidity, your throat will start to act up.
+You’ll be coughing non-stop when trekking near the Khumbu Valley on your way to base camp.

-7) Trek with a tour operator or independently
+9. Trek to Everest Base Camp with a tour operator or independently

 How many people are in the group?
 How many guides will there be?
 What are the reviews saying?